Is output-neutral design with Lab colours possible in practice?

 Example VivaDesigner

-An Lab colour can be created in this layout program, but it becomes CMYK during PDF export, although the PDF format would also support Lab colours in the PDF/X-3 and PDF/X-4 variants.
-This is particularly problematic for colours that are outside the gamut of the set CMYK working colour space, because these are displayed incorrectly in the PDF in values and representation.
+A Lab colour can be created in this layout programme, but it becomes CMYK during the PDF export, although the PDF format would also support Lab colours in the variants PDF/X-3 and PDF/X-4.
+This is especially problematic for colour tones that lie outside the gamut of the set CMYK working colour space, because these are displayed incorrectly in the PDF in terms of values and representation.

-With the most popular media design programs you can work with output-neutral colours, but only Adobe InDesign and (via a detour) Illustrator and QuarkXPress can handle the transfer of Lab colours into a PDF.
+Although it is possible to work with output-neutral colours in the most popular media design programmes, only Adobe InDesign and (via a diversion) Illustrator and QuarkXPress are able to transfer Lab colours into a PDF.

-It is completely impossible to transfer a company logo drawn with CorelDraw in Lab into the layout of the company brochure – no matter in which layout program the brochure is created.
-CorelDraw does not provide a suitable file export for Lab colours.
-This works in the combination Illustrator and InDesign, but only if the PDF file contains a maximum of 27 different Lab spot colours at the end – what is not enough for several external graphics in a brochure, and some RIPs are limited to an even smaller number of spot colours.
+It is completely impossible, for example, to transfer a company logo drawn with CorelDraw in Lab to the layout of the company brochure - no matter in which layout programme the brochure is created.
+CorelDraw does not offer a suitable file export for Lab colours.
+It does work in the combination of Illustrator and InDesign, but only if the PDF file contains a maximum of 27 different Lab spot colours at the end - with several external graphics, e.g. in a brochure, this is clearly too few, and some RIPs are limited to an even smaller number of spot colours.

-Device-neutral laboratory workflow across several programs is hardly possible in the usual combination of bitmap, vector and layout data.
-There is a need for action on the part of software manufacturers, especially in the area of file formats for vector data and the number of special colours.
+Device-neutral lab workflow across several programmes is hardly possible in the usual combination of bitmap, vector and layout data.
+There is a need for action on the part of software manufacturers, especially in the area of file formats for vector data and the number of spot colours.

 What now?

-The disadvantage of the RGB method is that RGB is not an output-neutral definition (i.e. it must be said which RGB it is) and secondly that the RGB model is not defined perceptually and therefore does not function according to perception.
-With RGB, questions about intermediate colours, opposite colours or colour gradations, cannot be answered easily.
-Thirdly, the RGB colour space is limited, e.g. the widespread sRGB cannot display many cyan and turquoise tones that are possible in four-colour offset printing.
+The disadvantage of the RGB method is that, firstly, RGB is not an output-neutral definition (i.e. it must always be stated which RGB it is) and, secondly, that the RGB model is not defined in a perceptually appropriate way and therefore does not function in a perceptually appropriate way.
+This means, for example, that questions about intermediate colours, counter-colours or colour gradations cannot be answered without further ado.
+Thirdly, the RGB colour space is limited, e.g. the widely used sRGB cannot represent many cyan and turquoise tones that are possible in four-colour printing.

 Author: Holger Everding, Screenshots/Consulting: Eric Soder, Peter Jäger